Shambambulish/shambambulish.github.io/README.md

 git add .
-git commit -m "oh that doesnt work" git push origin main
+git commit -m "oh that doesnt work" git push origin main git add . git commit -m "this is why you test locally" git push origin main
 ```

 ## Pros and cons of watching The Office[^3]
 Pros
 - Michael Scott
 - Funny

 Cons
 - You will not have any more of it to watch once you are done